-You do not necessarily need to file a lawsuit in order to recover damages a result of a car accident.
-But even if you don’t believe you need to take legal action, a personal injury attorney may still be a benefit to your case.
+You do not necessarily need to file a lawsuit in order to recover damages a result of a Columbus car accident.
+But even if you don’t believe you need to take legal action, a Columbus personal injury lawyer may still be a benefit to your case.
 Take a look at the different ways you can recover damages so you can make an informed decision about how to proceed with your claim.

 You May Not Need to File a Lawsuit to Recover Damages

 If you are injured because of another person’s negligence and wish to be compensated for your damages, the first step is usually to pursue a personal injury claim against the negligent party.

 If your personal injury lawyer believes your case can be settled, then he or she will first attempt to negotiate directly with the insurance company of the other driver.
 If you can establish that the other party was negligent and that the other party’s negligence caused your injury, then you may be entitled to compensatory damages.

 Settlement Is Sometimes an Option

 Many personal injury claims are settled and resolved even before a lawsuit must be filed.
 If your claim involves permanent impairment or injury, however, it may be more difficult to settle.

 A lawsuit is also generally considered the next course of action if the insurance company of the other driver refuses to offer you a fair settlement, or if the insurance company denies responsibility for your injury.
 Having an attorney on your side ready to pursue your claim can serve as a great motivator for the insurance company to consider your demands.